neo-project/docs/docs/en-us/sc/gettingstarted/develop.md

 # Compiling a contract sample

 So far, we have learned how to build a private chain and connect nodes to the chain.
-The following part will proceed to environment configuration, Neo smart contract coding and compilation and Neo smart contract deployment and invocation on private chain using C# and Windows 10.
+The following part will guide you through the process of setting up the development environment, coding and compiling Neo smart contract with C# and Windows 10.

 We will complete the following tasks in this section: